 A primary difference between plants and animals is the plant's ability to manufacture its own food.
-In photosynthesis, carbon dioxide from the air and water from the soil react with the sun's energy to form photosynthates (sugars, starches, carbohydrates, and proteins) and release oxygen as a byproduct.
+In photosynthesis, plants use carbon dioxide from air and water in the soil with the sun's energy to generate photosynthates (sugar) releasing oxygen as a byproduct.
 [Figure 1]